oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_X11_Requirements.md

 -   possibly add a \_ICC\_IN\_X\_VERSION atom can be included to talk about the revision supported by the system
--   clarify about current(v0.2) ambiguities regarding monitor and screen counting starting from zero/0
+-   clarify about current(v0.2) ambiguities regarding monitor and screen counting starting from zero
--   clarify about current(v0.2) ambiguities regarding screens and pseudo or Xinerama screens
+-   clarify about current(v0.2) ambiguities regarding screens and pseudo - or Xinerama screens
--   Hal: substitude *uncalibrated* with *uncharacterized* to show that the vcgt issue is not targetted
+-   Hal: substitute *uncalibrated* with *uncharacterized* to show that the vcgt issue is not targeted

 [back -&gt; Oyranos](/wiki/Oyranos "wikilink")